 The trust expects to distribute at least annually to its unitholders all or substantially all of its investment company taxable income (computed without regard to the dividends-paid deduction) and its net capital gain (that is, the excess of its net long-term capital gains over its net short-term capital losses, in each case determined with reference to any loss carryforwards).
 Investment company taxable income that is retained by the trust will be subject to tax at regular corporate rates.
-If the trust retains any net capital gain, it will be subject to tax at regular corporate rates on the amount retained, but it may designate the retained amount as undistributed capital gains in a notice mailed within 60 days of the close of the trust's taxable year to its unitholders who, in turn, (i) will be required to include in income for U.S. federal income tax purposes, as long-term capital gain, their shares of such undistributed amount, and (ii) will be entitled to credit their proportionate shares of the tax paid by the trust on such undistributed amount against their U.S. federal income tax purposes, the tax basis of units owned by a unitholder of the trust will be increased by an amount equal to the difference between the amount of undistributed capital gains in the unitholder's gross income under clause (i) of the preceding sentence and the tax deemed paid by the unitholder under clause (ii) of the preceding sentence.
+If the trust retains any net capital gain, it will be subject to tax at regular corporate rates on the amount retained, but it may designate the retained amount as undistributed capital gains in a notice mailed within 60 days of the close of the trust's taxable year to its unitholders who, in turn, (i) will be required to include in income for U.S. federal income tax purposes, as long-term capital gain, their shares of such undistributed amount, and (ii) will be entitled to credit their proportionate shares of the tax paid by the trust on such undistributed amount against their U.S. federal income tax liabilities, if any, and to claim refunds on a properly-filed U.S. tax return to the extent the credit exceeds such liabilities.
+If the trust makes this designation, for U.S. federal income tax purposes, the tax basis of units owned by a unitholder of the trust will be increased by an amount equal to the difference between the amount of undistributed capital gains included in the unitholder's gross income under clause (i) of the preceding sentence and the tax deemed paid by the unitholder under clause (ii) of the preceding sentence.
 The trust is not required to, and there can be no assurance that the trust will, make this designation if it retains all or a portion of its net capital gain in a taxable year.

-In determining the amount available to support a Capital Gain Dividend (as defined below), its taxable income and its earnings and profits, a RIC generally may elect to treat part or all of any post-October capital loss (defined as the greatest of net capital loss, net long-term capital loss, or net short-term capital loss, in each case attributable to the portion of the taxable year after October 31) or late-year ordinary loss (generally, (i) net ordinary loss from the sale, exchange or other taxable disposition of property, attributable to the portion of the taxable year after October 31, plus (ii) other net ordinary loss attributable to the portion of the taxable year.
+In determining the amount available to support a Capital Gain Dividend (as defined below), its taxable income and its earnings and profits, a RIC generally may elect to treat part or all of any post-October capital loss (defined as the greatest of net capital loss, net long-term capital loss, or net short-term capital loss, in each case attributable to the portion of the taxable year after October 31) or late-year ordinary loss (generally, (i) net ordinary loss from the sale, exchange or other taxable disposition of property, attributable to the portion of the taxable year after October 31, plus (ii) other net ordinary loss attributable to the portion of the taxable year after December 31) as if incurred in the succeeding taxable year.